This is the story of how the New York Preservation Archive Project was created and its evolution over the past few decades:

-The Archive Project was founded in 1998 because insufficient effort was being devoted to preserving preservation’s own history.
+The Archive Project was incorporated in 1998, after years of earlier efforts, because insufficient effort was being devoted to preserving preservation’s own history.
 Memories were frequently lost, lessons from campaign victories and defeats were quickly being forgotten, and personal papers and organizational documents often ended up in dumpsters.
 To reverse this tide of loss, capture this endangered history, and put it to use, the Archive Project embarked on a variety of strategies, all of which our organization continues to pursue today.
-Nearly two decades later the organization has grown to become one of the premier preservation not-for-profits in New York City, and the go-to source of all things related to preservation history.
+More than two decades later the organization has grown to become one of the premier preservation not-for-profits in New York City, and the go-to source of all things related to preservation history.

 In 1983, Anthony C. Wood received a $5,000 grant for “Preserving Preservation’s Past,” a project to conduct interviews with preservation pioneers Geoffrey Platt, Harmon Goldstone, Ruth Wittenberg, Margot Gayle, and Brendan Gill.